Privacy Rights Clearinghouse

 The rule applies to debit and credit cards issued by a financial institution as well as payroll cards and recipients of a home equity loan if the cardholder is able to access the loan with a debit or credit card.
 Stored value or prepaid cards such as gift cards are not subject to this rule.
 Because an identity thief’s use of a business card may affect an individual’s personal credit rating, the rules equally cover cards issued for personal, household, family or business purposes.

 A consumer’s attempt to open a new credit account or increase an existing line of credit almost certainly results in the use of a consumer report.
 Rental and employment applications may also trigger the request for a credit report.
-Under rules in place since December 1, 2004, credit bureaus must notify the creditor, landlord, employer or other requester if the address supplied by the consumer “substantially differs” from the address included in the bureau’s files.
+Credit bureaus must notify the creditor, landlord, employer or other requester if the address supplied by the consumer “substantially differs” from the address included in the bureau’s files.

 As part of the “red flags” rules, credit report users that receive an address discrepancy notice from a credit bureau must take additional steps to verify the identity of the person applying to open an account or rent a property.
 Financial institutions required to adopt Customer Identification Programs (CIP) by the USA PATRIOT Act, Pub.L.
 107-56, are instructed to follow the CIP standards for verifying identity for purposes of this FACTA section.